 Plan your dream coastal road trip from Melbourne to Adelaide with this extensive Melbourne to Adelaide road trip itinerary.
-I’ll show you how to spend the perfect 7 days traveling over some of Australia’s most epic coastline routes.
+I’ll show you how to spend the perfect 7 days travelling over some of Australia’s most epic coastline routes.

 I did this road trip as part of a larger road trip from Sydney to Adelaide.
 From Melbourne onwards, I must say I was blown away the most.
 From the Great Ocean Road to Barossa Valley and Kangaroo Island, this section of Australia is simply incredible.